 There are many reasons why smartphone jewelry photography should be on your agenda right now.
 The ubiquity of smartphones has transformed the way we take photographs.
 Photography is no longer restricted to professionals.

-We’re fast approaching the end of 2018 and it’s been over a decade since the smartphone became mainstream.
-How has over a decade changed the way smartphones are used in our lives and for business?
+Looking back, it’s been over a decade since the smartphone has become mainstream, but how has over a decade changed the way smartphones are used in our lives and for business?

 Yes, that’s right.
 Your customers, your suppliers, and your competitors are using smartphones.
-Smartphones are completely unavoidable and are a complete necessity in day to day activities.
-In fact, by 2020 it’s estimated that the total number of smartphone users will rise to 6.1 billion!
-In a smartphone world, it’s important that you stay connected and can also do business seamlessly off your smartphone.
+Smartphones are completely unavoidable and are a complete necessity in day-to-day activities.
+In fact, by 2021 it’s estimated that the total number of smartphone users will rise to 3.8 billion!
+This means that with smartphones in your pockets, you can take photos anytime, anywhere.

 Smartphone cameras and processors have come a long way since the first camera phone.
 The first camera phone, the Sharp J-SH04 had a woeful 0.11MP rear camera.
 Now it’s a requirement that all modern mid-high range smartphones have powerful inbuilt cameras and processors to capture amazing quality images and videos.

 Below is a list of the top-performing smartphones this year as recommended by Tech Radar: